gbourne1/Ramanujan_Taxi/README.md

 # Ramanujan Taxi in Scala with Three Optimizations
 Implementation of Ramanujan's Taxi by Srinivasa Ramanujan in three different optimizations.
+Find details at: https://medium.freecodecamp.com/the-man-who-knew-infinity-coding-ramanujans-taxi-52e4c3696e53#.lyvjdqpq2

 G.H.
 Hardy: "I remember once going to see him when he was ill at Putney.
 I had ridden in taxi cab number 1729 and remarked that the number seemed to me rather a dull one, and that I hoped it was not an unfavorable omen.